 The Office of Admissions helps prospective students as they navigate the CUNY School of Labor and Urban Studies application and admissions processes.
 Whether you are applying as a new student to our undergraduate, graduate, certificate, or non-degree programs we are here to assist you.
 For admissions questions please email firstname.lastname@example.org.

-Our undergraduate programs are designed to meet the needs of students who are returning to college, some after many years, to finish or transition into a bachelor’s degree or earn a specialized credential in one of SLU’s credit-bearing certificate programs.
+Our undergraduate programs are designed to meet the needs of adult students who are returning to college, some after many years, to finish or transition into a bachelor’s degree or earn a specialized credential in one of SLU’s credit-bearing certificate programs.

 Requirements for undergraduate admission:

 Applicants should have a minimum of 24 earned credits from a regionally accredited institution.

 A cumulative GPA of 2.5 or better is required for admission.